IgniteUI/help-topics/topics/02_Controls/igPieChart/00_igPieChart_Overview.md

 ### <a id="min-requirements-introduction"></a>Introduction

 The igPieChart control is a jQuery UI widget and, therefore, depends on the jQuery and jQuery UI libraries.
 The Modernzr library is also used internally for detecting browser and device capabilities.
-The control uses several Ignite UI™ shared resources for functionality and data binding.
+The control uses several %%ProductName%%™ shared resources for functionality and data binding.
 References to these resources are needed nevertheless, in spite of pure jQuery or ASP.NET MVC helpers being used.
 The `Infragistics.Web.Mvc` assembly is required when the control is used in the context of ASP.NET MVC.

 ### <a id="requirements-summary-chart"></a>Requirements summary chart